EU-based digital assets platform Finoa inks $22M Series A funding led by Balderton Capital – TechCrunch

 May commented: “We are proud to have established Finoa as Europe’s leading gateway for institutional participation and incredibly excited to accelerate our growth even further.
 We look forward to supporting new exciting protocols and projects, empowering innovative corporate use cases, and adding additional (decentralized) financial products and services to our platform.”

-Colin Hanna, Principal at Balderton Capital, who leads most of Balderton’s Crypto investments, said: “Chris, Henrik, and the entire Finoa team have built a deeply impressive business which bridges the highest levels of professionalism with radical innovation.
+Colin Hanna, principal at Balderton Capital, who leads most of Balderton’s Crypto investments, said: “Chris, Henrik, and the entire Finoa team have built a deeply impressive business which bridges the highest levels of professionalism with radical innovation.
 As custodians of digital asset private keys, Finoa needs to be trusted both with the secure management of those keys and with the products and services that allow their clients to fully leverage the power of native digital assets.
 The team they have assembled is uniquely positioned to do just that.”

 May added: “We identified a lack of sophisticated custody and asset servicing solutions for safeguarding and managing blockchain-based digital assets that successfully cover the needs of institutional investors.
-Finoa is bridging this gap by providing seamless, safe, and regulated access to the world of digital assets.”
+Finoa is bridging this gap by providing seamless, safe, and regulated access to the world of digital assets.

 “Being in the European Union requires a fundamentally different organizational setup, and poses a very high entry to new incumbents and other players overseas.
 There are few that have managed to do what Finoa has done in a European context and hence why we now see ourselves in a leading position.”